ColinKennedy/auto_docstring/README.md

 - make tests for "Raises"

+- raises
+ - it should work with variables
+ - maybe imported stuff, as well

+- Make sure that custom variables for "raises" works
  - also make sure that "Raises" works, even if the string ends in a '.'
 - Make tests for nested arg types
 - Make tests for dicts - because it looks like dicts are currently a problem